 wisdom tooth extraction cost sydney - The Dentist At 70 Pitt Street

-at the Dentist at 70 Pitt St in Sydney?
+What is the Wisdom Teeth Removal Procedure at The Dentist at 70 Pitt St in Sydney?

 Consultation

-During your initial consultation, we will analyse your wisdom teeth for any infection and take an OPG or CBCT scan of your teeth to plan the safest way to remove them for you.
+During your initial consultation, we will analyse your wisdom teeth for any infection and take a scan of your teeth to plan the safest way to remove them for you.

 Procedure

-A simple wisdom teeth removal procedure can be done fairly quickly (no longer than 20 minutes), however, if the process is more complicated it may take more time.
-Extraction is typically carried out under local or general anaesthesia (depending on your preference).
+A simple wisdom tooth removal process can be done fairly quickly (no longer than 20 minutes); however, if there are problematic wisdom teeth, the process is more complicated, it may take more time.
+Wisdom teeth extraction is typically carried out under local or general anaesthesia (depending on your preference).

 Recovery

-Please note that a non-refundable deposit of $200 is required when an appointment is made or is due no later than 2 weeks prior to the appointment.
+Please note that a non-refundable deposit of $200 is required when an appointment is made or is due no later than two weeks prior to the appointment.
+We provide a detailed cost estimate during your initial consultation to help you plan accordingly.
+Our team will also discuss payment options and any potential insurance coverage that may apply.

 wisdom teeth removal near me sydney The Dentist At 70 Pitt Street